 When it comes to choosing what activity will suit your loved one best, aim for something that will allow them to reminisce about their life, evoking warm memories.
 Participate in activities that will allow them to express themselves and offer an emotional outlet.
 As a natural instinct, many of us will try to do as much as we can for those living with Dementia.
 Whilst your loved one may need support from time to time, allow them to keep as much of their independence as possible and help them feel productive.

 Alongside any activities or hobbies that they are usually interested in, why not try some of these activities we have recommended below.

-Exercise has numerous benefits.
-Even an occasional walk has proven to help with sleep, boosting a person’s mood, and preventing the onset of depression.
-Physical activities such as water aerobics, walking, fishing, and dancing are all great ways to help with some of the effects of Dementia.
+Exercise has numerous benefits for those living with dementia.
+Even an occasional walk has proven to help with sleep, boosting a person’s mood, and slowing down the onset of depression.
+Another stimulating dementia activity surrounds physical activities such as water aerobics, walking, fishing, and dancing are all great ways to help with some of the effects of Dementia.

 Music has proven to evoke emotional responses, as well as soothe and stimulate people mentally.
 Playing music from a time that your loved one would remember will also allow them to reminisce.
-Why not create a playlist of their favourite songs or print lyrics off for them to sing along?
+Why not create a playlist of their favourite songs or print lyrics off so that they can sing along?

 Creative activities such as painting, knitting and colouring are highly therapeutic and easily allows your loved ones to express themselves.
 Some arts and crafts also offer sensory stimulation, something that is proven to be beneficial for those living with Dementia.